carsdotcom/skelebot/README.md

 ## Contributing

 Anyone is welcome to make contributions to the project.
 If you would like to make a contribution, please read our [Contributor Guide](CONTRIBUTING.md).

+## Versioning

+This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+Please refer to the [Changelog](CHANGELOG.md) for information regarding the differences between versions of the project.